 Withdrawal bleeding usually begins two to three days after removing the ring and you may still be bleeding when you insert the new one.
 You can avoid that bleeding, and use the ring as continuous birth control, by putting a new ring in every 21 days instead of taking that seven-day break.

-The upsides, the downsides, and the good-to-knows
+The pros, cons, and the good-to-knows

 Okay, now you know the different types of vaginal rings.
 To determine if the vaginal ring is the right choice of birth control for you, let’s walk through everything from pros and cons to costs and insurance.

-What's so great about the ring?
+What's so great about the vaginal ring?

 The ring is used by around 1.5 million uterus owners worldwide, and between 2004 and 2014, there were 44 million prescriptions written for it in the US alone.